Asymptotically mean value harmonic functions in doubling metric measure spaces: Introduction

 where $u_{B_r(x)}$ stands for the mean-value of $u$ over a ball $B_r(x)$.
 The classical mean value property states that, in a Euclidean domain $\Omega$, a harmonic function $u$ satisfies $\Delta_r u(x)=0$, for all $0<r<\dist(x,\partial\Omega).$ Functions on a domain of a metric measure space with this property are called \emph{mean value harmonic} (mv-harmonic), see Definition \ref{def:mv}.

-It turns out that harmonic functions rarely enjoy the mean value property outside the Euclidean setting and instead satisfy an \emph{asymptotic mean value property}, where the pointwise limit $r~\to~0$ in \eqref{eq:rlap} vanishes.
-For example, this is the case of smooth Riemannian manifolds, whereas the mean value property for harmonic functions on manifolds is known to hold only on the so-called harmonic manifolds.
+It turns out that harmonic functions rarely enjoy the mean value property outside the Euclidean setting and instead satisfy an \emph{asymptotic mean value property}, where the pointwise limit for $r$ approaching $0$ in \eqref{eq:rlap} vanishes.
+For example, this is the case of smooth Riemannian manifolds~\cite[Proposition 4.2]{aks2}, whereas the mean value property for harmonic functions on manifolds is known to hold only on the so-called harmonic manifolds.
 The Lichnerowicz conjecture, proven for manifolds of dimension 2-5, characterizes harmonic manifolds as either flat or rank-one symmetric, see Example 4 in~\cite{agg} and references therein.
-The converse statement, namely when the asymptotic mean value property implies that a function satisfies the appropriate Laplace equation is known as the Blaschke--Privaloff--Zaremba (BPZ) theorem, and will be discussed in more detail below, see Theorem~\ref{BPZ-thm-Intro}.

-Apart from the classical setting, the $r$-laplacian also arises in approximation problems of Riemannian manifolds by graphs~\cite{bik}, and the mean value property plays a role in geometric group theory in Kleiner's proof of Gromov's polynomial growth theorem~\cite{kleiner} (see also \cite{mi-te} for a notion of amv-laplacian on metric measure spaces).
+Apart from the classical setting, the $r$-laplacian also arises in approximation problems of Riemannian manifolds by graphs~\cite{bik}, and the mean value property plays a role in geometric group theory in Kleiner's proof of Gromov's polynomial growth theorem~\cite{kleiner} (see also \cite{mi-te, mi-te2} for a notion of amv-laplacian on metric measure spaces).
 Furthermore, \cite[Theorem 1]{co} indirectly relates amv-harmonicity to functions with bounded variation.
 Namely, the result characterizes $C^1$-minimal surfaces $S$ by observing that a certain piecewise constant function $f_S$ is pointwise amv-harmonic in the sense that $\Delta_r f_S\to 0$ pointwise, as $r~\to~0$ on $S$.
-Moreover, the proof of \cite[Theorem 1]{co} uses the relation between the amv-harmonic operator and a nondegenerate $1$-Laplacian: $\div(\nabla/ \sqrt{1+|\nabla|^2})$.
-In the setting of Carnot groups the $r$-Laplacian and its relations to the subelliptic harmonic functions have been studied, for instance, in~\cite{adw, flm, fp}.
+Moreover, the proof of \cite[Theorem 1]{co} uses the relation between the amv-harmonic operator and a nondegenerate $1$-Laplacian $\div(\nabla/ \sqrt{1+|\nabla|^2})$.
+The notion of $r$-laplacian also appears in the context of $p$-harmonic type equations and the stochastic games~\cite{mpr, mpr2, arlo}.
+In the setting of Carnot groups the $r$-Laplacian and its relations to subelliptic harmonic functions have been studied, for instance, in~\cite{adw, flm, fp}.